 15. Watch a Biloxi Shuckers baseball game at beautiful MGM Park, across the street from Beau Rivage.

 16. Walk around and enjoy the Biloxi Publix art.
-Every day another crosswalk is painted or another mural appears.
+Seems every day another crosswalk is painted or another mural appears.
 It is so wonderful to see.
 Find the Biloxi Tricentennial Mosaic project (1999), the MLK Jr mural, The Gulf Coast Small Rise Again piece (see below), and more.
 Any favorites?

 17. Relax on a sunset dinner cruise on Betsy Ann Riverboat, the only operating paddlewheel boat in Mississippi.